Battle of Cape Rachado: Shipwrecks and excavation

 All four ships lost at Cape Rachado were found by Gerald Caba of CABACO Marine Pte Ltd, Singapore.
-Then they were recovered in 1995 under the supervision of Mensun Bound from Oxford University.
-Nassau had been found about 8 nmi off the modern town of Port Dickson, Negeri Sembilan.
+They were recovered in 1995 under the supervision of Mensun Bound from Oxford University.
+Nassau was found about 8 nmi off the modern town of Port Dickson, Negeri Sembilan.
 The wreck was found with 15 cannons, cannonballs, ropes and wooden barrels with animal bones, coins and a Chinese jar.
 The wreckage of Middelburg, São Salvador and Dom Duarte de Guerra's galleon was found 0.7 nmi away from Nassau.

-Some of the retrieved artefacts from Nassau are on display at the Lukut Museum in the town of Port Dickson.
+Some of the retrieved artefacts from Nassau are on display at the Lukut Museum in Port Dickson.

-Mauritius left the Strait of Malacca on 27 December 1607 and sank on 19 March 1609 off the Cape Lopes Gonçalves, Gabon.
-The wreckage was found in 1985.
-Witte Leeuw met her doom off the shores of St. Helena when she and three other VOC ships surprised two Portuguese caravels anchored in the bay.
-As they approached, the Portuguese recovered and started a cannonade that sent the Witte Leeuw to the bottom of the sea with all hands on board.
-When salvaged in 1976/8, it was found to be carrying a substantial amount of porcelain (200-400 kg now in shards), mainly Chinese export B&W known as kraak with only 290 intact pieces.
-Another VOC ship managed to escape severely damaged but sank a few days later.